henrikengelbrink/se35-docs/README.md

 The intention of behavioral patterns is to define specific ways of communication between different objects.

 #### 2.3.1 Command
-The command pattern is used to package specific workloads/tasks into one object that contains all the necessary information to fullfile this workload.
-Unfortunately, I have not used it during my project but I have implemented a class which is based on the command pattern and is able to upload images into a different cloud storages.
+The command pattern is used to package specific workloads/tasks into one object that contains all the necessary information to fulfill this workload.

+Unfortunately, I have not used it during my project but I have implemented a class which is based on the command pattern and is able to upload images into different cloud storage solutions:

 ```kotlin
 interface UploadCommand {